-What’s more, the group’s final pairing with producer Deep Purple‘s Roger Glover was a memorable one, kicking off in truly rampant fashion by the driving “Silver Dollar Forger,” before showing some restraint on the almost glam-like “Glad When You’re Gone” and then easing into a sultry blues balladry of “Loved and Lost.”
+What’s more, the group’s final pairing with Deep Purple's Roger Glover as producer was a memorable one, kicking off in truly rampant fashion by the driving "Silver Dollar Forger," before showing some restraint on the almost glam-like "Glad When You’re Gone" and then easing into a sultry blues balladry of "Loved and Lost."

 A group of backup girl singers joined in on the fun for "Shanghai’d in Shanghai"; slide guitars and wah-wah pedals caressed the hazy-eyed travelogue of "Jet Lag"; waves of phasing and vocal echoes brought the anthemic "Light My Way" in and out of the shadows while uncharacteristically folky acoustics gently buoyed "Sunshine."
 Finally, a militaristic cover of the Yardbirds’ "Shapes of Things" frankly left something to be desired — at least until its second-half detour into "Space Safari" achieved lift-off.